Goodfood Canada Review 2023 (One of the Most Popular Meal Kits)

 The Goodfood website is decently user-friendly.
 After signing up, customers can log in and start customizing their menu.
 In the event that something goes wrong, clients can get in touch with Goodfood customer service via phone at 1(855) 515-5191 or send them an email at [email protected].
 Goodfood has Facebook and Instagram accounts to communicate with customers via Messenger or Direct.
 Online chat is also available.

-Unfortunately, GoodFood customers have widely reported experiencing problems with the company’s support platforms.
+Unfortunately, Goodfood customers have widely reported experiencing problems with the company’s support platforms.
 Goodfood Canada has significantly more negative reviews than average, and the company receives twice as many complaints regarding non-responsive support and billing errors compared to similar meal kit companies.
-Many customers who wonder how to cancel GoodFood find out that they need to call or email the company to stop their subscription, which is very inconvenient.
-This suggests that even though GoodFood has set up different interfaces for customer support, the company is not paying enough attention to the concerns of the actual people buying meal kits.
+Many customers who wonder how to cancel Goodfood find out that they need to call or email the company to stop their subscription, which is very inconvenient.
+This suggests that even though Goodfood has set up different interfaces for customer support, the company is not paying enough attention to the concerns of the actual people buying meal kits.

 In order to learn what customers are saying about Goodfood Canada, we analyzed the reviews that people have posted online on various ratings websites.
 We looked at positive, negative, and mixed reviews of the company and studied the specific reasons that customers cited for why they felt the need to write a review.
 Finally, we wanted to find out which Goodood dishes are the most popular, so we counted how many times each recipe was mentioned by reviewers.

 Distribution of reviews compared to industry-wide averages

 To better see how Goodfood Canada compares to their main competitors, we read their online reviews and marked each one as positive, negative, or mixed.
 For our definitions, positive reviews were mostly complimentary, and negative Goodfood reviews were critical, while mixed reviews were somewhere in between.
-Notably, only a third of GoodFood reviews were positive, which was surprising given that the average meal kit company has nearly 70% positive reviews.
-Correspondingly, nearly half of GoodFood reviews were negative, compared to just one-fifth negative for the average meal kit company.
+Notably, only a third of Goodfood reviews were positive, which was surprising given that the average meal kit company has nearly 70% positive reviews.
+Correspondingly, nearly half of Goodfood reviews were negative, compared to just one-fifth negative for the average meal kit company.

 Most frequently given reasons for liking or disliking the company